benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 >
 > — http://www.heroesofmightandmagic.com/heroes4/mightskills.shtml

+Stuff that should be in high-conflict areas:

+- prisons/heroes
+- spell powerups (conservatories and shrines)
+- skills (veteran's guild, library, and altars)
+- levels (tree of knowledge, arenas)
+- buffs (fountains, temples, various blesses)
+- dungeons
+- stat gems
+- items
+  - a hero can carry 13 items.
+Therefore, there should be a prison for each ~13 items on the map.

 ## Computer Player Customizations and Handicaps

 The Heroes IV AI is very weak on the adventure map.
 I have added the following